QuickBooks Blog

 How to use payment terms

-Payment terms are essential when negotiating a contract.
+You use payment terms to outline when and how your clients should pay to ensure clean, consistent transactions.
+They’re essential when negotiating a contract.
 An effective set of payment terms should benefit both parties by maximizing how quickly your clients pay and minimizing inconvenience for your customer.
 To maintain a healthy business, remember that your payment terms should match your business plans and align with your business’s typical sales lifecycle.
 Always include your payment terms on invoices.

 When are payment terms created and updated?

 Payment terms should be created prior to sending out an invoice and should be updated any time the payment structure changes.
-Always include payment terms on your invoices.
+Always include payment terms on your invoices, and make sure the terms outlined in your agreements match those stated on your invoices.
+This helps avoid confusion and ensures a smooth transaction.
+Any discrepancies between the two can lead to payment delays or disputes.

 Setting up an invoicing process with detailed payment terms is an essential part of business accounting.
 Payment terms make your payments a priority and set expectations for your customers, making client relationships feel more professional and productive.
 Once you have the payment terms nailed down, the next step is to think about how you could accept these different payment types, like partial payments or advanced payments